maxmazzeschi/public-transport-datasets/README.md

 I will be happy for your contribution!
 Send me a message with details for the feed, or with the city and the transportation provider, and I'll try to add to the datasets!

+## About API Keys

+Some providers require api to access their realtime data.

+Check the column *ENV VAR for API KEY* and *Issued by* in the [Report.md](https://github.com/maxmazzeschi/public-transport-datasets/blob/main/Report.md).

+Library expects an environment variable with the value of your personal key to allow access their data

 ## Installation

 You can install the package via pip: